Expense Management For Small Businesses

 Leasing may be the right option for your business if you don’t have the capital to purchase a vehicle outright.

-For example, a lease contract may last a year or longer, while a rental contract may only last a week or two.
+Renting is similar to leasing, but the former is structured more toward the short term.
+A lease contract may last a year or longer, while a rental contract may only last a week or two.

 Renting is a viable option if you’re going to need a vehicle you don’t already have access to — a bulldozer, for example — for only a few days or weeks.